marcoplaitano/image-to-ascii-art/README.md

-# IMAGE TO ASCII CONVERTER
+# IMAGE TO ASCII ART

 Create a text document containing the ASCII representation of any given image.